roadrunner-server/roadrunner-docs/docs/en/app-server/access-logs.md

 ### Access logs

-RR starting from the `v2.5.0` will bring access logs support (turned off by default).
+RR starting from the `v2.5.0` brings access logs support (turned off by default).
 They will include the following information:

 - `method` - http method.
 - `remote_addr` - request remote address.